Mapping of coherent structures in parameterized flows by learning optimal transportation with Gaussian models: Nonlinear interpolation based on Gaussian models

 where $\texttt{D}_k$ denotes the $k$-th element of the DG mesh, $k=1,\ldots,N_{\rm e}$, and $\epsilon=10^{-4}$; then, we define $P_{\rm hf}^+$ as the set associated with the largest $0.5\%$ values of the indicator $\{ d_k \}_{k=1}^{N_{\rm e}}$.
 We observe that the first term in $\phi(x; U) $ is a modified Ducros sensor (see \cite{modesti2017low,nicoud1999subgrid}) that identifies strong compressions of the flow, the second term identifies regions characterized by large pressure gradients and the third term is intended to discard regions where the velocity is small --- such as the leading edge.
 We further remark that the indicator \eqref{eq:modified_ducros} is used in \cite{ferrero2020hybrid} to define the artificial viscosity for high-order DG discretizations of inviscid flows.
 Figure \ref{fig:airfoil_selectpoints} shows the selected points for two values of the Mach number.

 In Figure \ref{fig:airfoil_mle}, we investigate the behavior of the MLE estimates $\mu_{\rm mle}$ and $\Sigma_{\rm mle}$ in \eqref{eq:gauss_model} with respect to the Mach number.
 We observe that both mean and variance are smooth functions of the parameter.
-In Figure \ref{fig:airfoil_vis}, we compare the density field for $M=0.8$ ($\alpha=0.5$) with the convex displacement interpolant \eqref{eq:convex_displacement_interpolation} with $s=\alpha$; we further provide horizontal slices of the DG solution (in red), the convex displacement interpolant (in blue) and the convex interpolant (in black) for two values of $x_2$.
-We observe that the convex displacement interpolant is extremely accurate in the proximity of the shock, while it is highly inaccurate far from the shock, especially in the proximity of the airfoil.
+In Figure \ref{fig:airfoil_vis}, we compare the density field for $M=0.8$ ($\alpha=0.5$) with the CDI \eqref{eq:convex_displacement_interpolation} with $s=\alpha$; we further provide horizontal slices of the DG solution (in red), the CDI (in blue) and the convex interpolant (in black) for two values of $x_2$.
+We observe that the CDI is extremely accurate in the proximity of the shock, while it is highly inaccurate far from the shock, especially in the proximity of the airfoil.